VPAC/superlinux/supercomputingwithlinux.md

 Print (or set for privileged users) the system date and time

 `du`
-"disk usage"; Estimation of file space usage of working directory and sub-directories., default in kilobytes.
+"Disk Usage"; Estimation of file space usage of working directory and sub-directories., default in kilobytes.
 Examples:
 `du -sh *`
-Disk usage of working directory and sub-directories. in summary and human-readable form.
+Disk usage of working directory and sub-directories, in summary and human-readable form.

+`env`
+"Environment"; when invoked without arguments provides the current environments.
+Can also be used to temporarily change or ignore an existing environment.

 `file`
 Determine file type (e.g., text, executable, archive)